vivienlonde/SparseMatrixBlockEncoding/README.md

-This notebook showcases the block-encoding of a sparse matrix.
+This notebook showcases the qualtran implementation of the block-encoding of a sparse matrix.